WebsterSweden/Lexicon_NET/Assignment_2_Arena_Fighter/ArenaFighter1/README.md

 ### Code Requirements:
 *Required classes:*
-* Character – for both the player and the opponents
+* Character – for both the player and the opponents.
-* Battle – for the battle itself; should contain the log of the battle, as well as references to both the player and the opponent
+* Battle – for the battle itself; should contain the log of the battle, as well as references to both the player and the opponent.
-* Round – one round of dice rolling; should correspond to a post in the battle log
+* Round – one round of dice rolling; should correspond to a post in the battle log.

 ### Resources:
 * https://app.pluralsight.com/library/courses/csharp-fundamentals-dev/table-of-contents <br />(Focus on 'Working with Classes and Objects' and 'Object-oriented Programming with C#')